-After the Hall was rented for short periods by the Dowager Duchess of Marlborough (another descendant of the Villiers), and H T Barclay, the banker, the end of the 19th century saw the arrival of Lt Col Gordon Chesney Wilson and his wife Sarah (nee Sarah Isabella Augusta Spencer Churchill) daughter of the 7th Duke of Marlborough and aunt of Sir Winston Churchill.
+After the Hall was rented for short periods by the Dowager Duchess of Marlborough (another descendant of the Villiers), and H T Barclay, the end of the 19th century saw the arrival of Lt Col Gordon Chesney Wilson and his wife Sarah (nee Sarah Isabella Augusta Spencer Churchill) daughter of the 7th Duke of Marlborough and aunt of Sir Winston Churchill.
 They moved in in 1897 and remained until 1904.

 Sarah, like her famous nephew was made of stern stuff.
 During the Boer War, her husband was ADC to Col. Robert Baden-Powell and Sarah accompanied her husband eventually getting caught up in the siege of Mafeking.
 Baden-Powell asked her to leave Mafeking for her own safety after the Boers threatened to storm the British garrison.
 This she duly did, and set off on a madcap adventure in the company of her maid, travelling through the South African countryside until she was finally captured by the enemy and returned to the town in exchange for a horse thief being held there.

 The Daily Mail war correspondent had been arrested by the Boers as he tried to get out of the besieged town to send his dispatch and Sarah replaced him as the first woman war correspondent.
 Although untrained as a reporter, Sarah soon gained a huge following among Mail readers back in England, who appreciated her matter-of-fact writing style.